 More than 25% of school administrators with relatively low drinking levels and over 50% from schools with high drinking levels say their campuses have a "moderate" or "major" problem with alcohol-related property damage.

-About 5% of 4-year college students are involved with the police or campus security as a result of their drinking and 110,000 students between the ages of 18-24 are arrested for an alcohol-related violation such as public drunkenness or driving under the influence.
+About 5% of college students are involved with the police or campus security due to drinking and 110,000 students between the ages of 18-24 are arrested for an alcohol-related violations.